User Management Architecting

 Focus

-I led the redesign of a user-management experience within a healthcare platform, focused on helping administrators create users, manage access, subscriptions, roles and more with greater clarity and confidence.
+I led the redesign of a user-management experience within a healthcare platform, focused on helping administrators manage access, roles, and permissions with greater clarity and confidence.

 Overview